iot-salzburg/panta_rhei/README.md

 sudo chown -R user.group /tmp/zookeeper/
 ```

 Then, start Zookeeper and Kafka and test the installation:
+(If the setup was done using Docker one can skip the Start-step)

 ```bash
 # Start Zookeeper and Kafka Server
 /kafka/bin/zookeeper-server-start.sh -daemon kafka/config/zookeeper.properties